The Science Behind Quartz Countertops: From Raw Material To Finished Product

 What Is Quartz and How Is It Made?

-In the early 1970’s, Marcello Toncelli and his Breton Company in northeast Italy developed the Bretonstone system.
-The process transforms small stone aggregates of marble, quartz, silica and granite into a solid surface that closely resembles natural stone.
-The composite was manufactured as slabs that started out with uniform dimensions and various thicknesses, but could then be carved and polished just like natural stone.
+In the early 1970s, Marcello Toncelli and his Breton Company in northeast Italy developed this ingenious system.
+The Bretonstone process takes small stone aggregates of marble, quartz, silica, and granite and transforms them into a solid surface that looks just like natural stone.
+These composites are made into slabs with uniform dimensions and various thicknesses, ready to be carved and polished to perfection, just like real stone.

-The appeal of this man-made stone mix is that it is scratch and chip resistant, non-porous, and offers unlimited colors and designs.
-It can be used for industrial and residential floors, counters, backsplashes and hearths.
-Quartz countertops are so appealing that they ranked as the #1 kitchen countertop material in July 2013’s Consumer Reports.
+This man-made stone mix is fantastic because it is scratch and chip-resistant, non-porous, and comes in unlimited colors and designs.
+You can use it for industrial and residential floors, counters, backsplashes, and hearths.
+Quartz countertops are so appealing that they were ranked as the #1 kitchen countertop material in July 2013's Consumer Reports.

 What Is Quartz, Anyway?

-Quartz is a combination of silicone and oxygen (silicon dioxide) and is one of the most common minerals on earth, making up 12% of the Earth’s crust by volume.
-Not only is it plentiful, but it’s also one of the hardest, non-precious materials on earth.
-Only diamond, sapphire and topaz are harder.
-In fact, even granite consists of 20% to 35% quartz.
+Quartz is pretty amazing stuff!
+It's a combination of silicon and oxygen (silicon dioxide) and one of the most common minerals on Earth, making up a whopping 12% of the Earth's crust.
+Not only is it abundant, but it's also incredibly tough.
+In fact, quartz is one of the hardest non-precious materials out there—only diamond, sapphire, and topaz are harder.
+Did you know even granite contains 20% to 35% quartz?

-You can find quartz in your backyard, but natural quartz crystals are mined in abundance in Canada, Arkansas, Brazil, Germany and Madagascar.
-In the U.S., large quartz deposits have been found in Arkansas, California and New York.
+You might find some quartz in your own backyard, but the real treasure troves are in places like Canada, Arkansas, Brazil, Germany, and Madagascar.
+Here in the U.S., big quartz deposits have been discovered in Arkansas, California, and New York.
+So, whether it's sparkling in your countertop or found in nature, quartz is all around us!

 Benefits of quartz countertops: